katurov/unbrickpipicopython/README.md

 ## It was fun

 Well, I make it brick right in 11th minute of the very first try.
 I tried to find a solution in internet but wasn't succeed.
-So I've documenter what found in next 40 minutes.
+So I've documented what found in next 40 minutes.
 It was FUN!